lucia-auth/lucia/documentation/src/pages/learn/start-here/quick-start.md

 ## 5. Profile page (protected)

 This page will be the root (`/`).
 This route will show the user's data and have the note-taking portion of the app.
-Create 3 folders inside the root `/routes` dir: `+page.svelte`. `+page.server.ts`, and `+page.ts`.
+Create 3 files inside the root `/routes` dir: `+page.svelte`. `+page.server.ts`, and `+page.ts`.
 We'll make this route only accessible to authenticated users.

 ### Get current user